ScottyLabs/course-api/README.md

 ### Output format

-Beware that any field below may have null or "TBA" instead of a string as a value.
+Beware that any field below may have `null` or "TBA" instead of the expected string as a value.

 Scraped data consists of a list of departments.
 A department has the form: